RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 t2.moo = 1;
 ```

-> note:
->
+end example\]

-> An element name at one position on one side of a conversion, and the same name at another position on the other side almost certainly have bug in the code:
+In teh case in which an element name at one position on one side of a conversion, and the same name at a different position on the other side, the copmpiler shall issue a warning.

+\[Example:
 ```csharp
 (string first, string last) GetNames() { ... }
 (string last, string first) names = GetNames(); // Oops!
 ```

-> Compilers should issue a warning for the preceding code.
->
-> endnote.
+end example\]

 ### Boxing conversions

 > Add the following text to [Boxing conversions](../../spec/conversions.md#boxing-conversions) after the first paragraph:

-Tuples, like all value types, have a boxing conversion.
-Importantly, the names aren't part of the runtime representation of tuples, but are tracked only by the compiler.
-Thus, once you've "cast away" the names, you cannot recover them.
-In alignment with the identity conversions, a boxed tuple will unbox to any tuple type that has the same element types in the same order.
+Tuples have a boxing conversion.
+Importantly, the element names aren't part of the runtime representation of tuples, but are tracked only by the compiler.
+Thus, once element names have been "cast away", they cannot be recovered.
+In alignment with identity conversion, a boxed tuple unboxes to any tuple type that has the same element types in the same order.

 ### Tuple conversions

 > Add this section after [Implicit enumeration conversions](../../spec/conversions.md#implicit-enumeration-conversions)

 Tuple types and expressions support a variety of conversions by "lifting" conversions of the elements into overall *tuple conversion*.
 For the classification purpose, all element conversions are considered recursively.
-For example: To have an implicit conversion, all element expressions/types must have implicit conversions to the corresponding element types.
+For example, to have an implicit conversion, all element expressions/types shall have implicit conversions to the corresponding element types.

 Tuple conversions are *Standard Conversions* and therefore can stack with user-defined operators to form user-defined conversions.

+**ISSUE:** Is 'stack' a defined term in this context?

 An implicit tuple conversion is a standard conversion.
 It applies between two tuple types of equal arity when there is any implicit conversion between each corresponding pair of types.

+**ISSUE:** Re 'arity' does this mean number of elements, with their types and names?
+In any event, perhaps we should define this in terms of tuples and consistently use it throughout, as in, "The arity of a tuple is ...".

 An explicit tuple conversion is a standard conversion.
 It applies between two tuple types of equal arity when there is any explicit conversion between each corresponding pair of types.